ayushjjwala/QUARNA/README.md

-# QUARNA - G-Quadruplex Analysis Tool
+# QUARNA - Quadruplex Analysis Tool

-QUARNA is a web-based tool for analyzing G-Quadruplex structures in RNA/DNA.
-It provides comprehensive analysis for different types of G-Quadruplex formations including cyclic, linear, semi-cyclic, and star configurations.
+QUARNA is a web-based tool for analyzing Quadruplex structures in RNA/DNA.
+It provides comprehensive analysis for different types of Quadruplex formations including cyclic, linear, semi-cyclic, and star configurations.

 ## Features

-- Analysis of multiple G-Quadruplex configurations:
+- Analysis of multiple Quadruplex configurations:
   - Cyclic
   - Linear
   - Semi-cyclic